A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: Potential sources of systematics

-For the aligned-spin recovery, we find the SNR $\rho_{\rm mf}^N$ to be $104.35$, while for the precessing spin recovery, we find the same number to be $105.51$.
-Figure \ref{fig:corner_plot_comp_prec} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$ for both recoveries.
-Although $\Gamma_1$ is recovered near the $90 \%$ CI, $\mathcal{M}$ and $q$ are not recovered when using the aligned spins.
-Furthermore, even though $\Gamma_1$ and $\mathcal{M}$ are recovered within the $90 \%$ CI when using precessing-spins, $q$ is still not very well recovered as the injected value is very close to the $90\%$ CI boundary.
-Therefore, imposing LOSA corrections on \texttt{IMRPhenomXP} for a highly precessing system can bias other parameters.
+Figure \ref{fig:corner_plot_comp_prec} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$ for both recoveries and Table~\ref{tab: snr_prior_prec} shows the corresponding SNRs.
+Although $\Gamma_1$ is recovered near the $90 \%$ CI, $\mathcal{M}$ and $q$ are not recovered when using the aligned spins\footnote{Note that we will still be fine in the low SNR limit as shown in Figure~\ref{fig:app_low_snr_prec_inj} in Appendix~\ref{app_subsec:low_snr_prec_inj}.}.
+Furthermore, even though $\Gamma_1$ and $\mathcal{M}$ are recovered within the $90 \%$ CI when using precessing spins, $q$ is still not very well recovered as the injected value is very close to the $90\%$ CI boundary.
+Therefore, imposing LOSA corrections on \textsc{IMRPhenomXP} for a highly precessing system can bias other parameters, especially in the high SNR limit.
+To rule out the possibility of systematics between the base waveforms \textsc{SEOBNRv5PHM} and \textsc{IMRPhenomXP} playing a role at such a high SNR, we have checked that \textsc{IMRPhenomXP} can recover all parameters in the absence of LOSA.
 This is why we propose to add the phase corrections in this paper to a precessing waveform only when the observed GW event has $\chi_{\rm p}\leq 0.4$.